MinhNGD76/CV-Builder/docs/architecture.md

     - **CvService**: Implements event emission and signature
     - **EventSchema**: Defines event data structure
     - **JwtAuthGuard**: Ensures authenticated access
+  - **Note**: The undo functionality is currently in development and not yet functional

 - **CV-Query Service**:
   - Handles **read operations** by building projections from event stream